JarintotionDin/JarintotionDin.github.io/index.md

 ## News

-- **[Feb.
+- **[Aug.
 2023]** Our paper about incremental learning for robotics pick-and-place is accepted to RAL.

 {% include_relative _includes/publications.md %}